 A valid YAML frontmatter for a Pandoc export could look like this:

-Attention: In YAML specification, tab (tabulator) character is not allowed to be used as indentation.
+Attention: According to the YAML specification, tab (tabulator) characters cannot be used for indentation.
 For your YAML frontmatter to be valid, use spaces for indentation.

 The frontmatter serves to hold a lot of useful information for both Pandoc and Pandoc citeproc.
-With such a frontmatter, you can control many aspects of how your document will be rendered, such as the language of the list of references.
-Zettlr currently supports a subset of these variables.
-The support for certain variables such as
+With such a frontmatter, you can control many aspects of how your document will be rendered, such as the locale to be used, or a list of references that you do not cite within the main text.
+Zettlr can understand a subset of these variables to show you additional information across the program.
+The support for variables such as

 Tip: On this page we only list certain important variables for use with Pandoc, but YAML frontmatters are also supported by other engines, such as the Jekyll static site generator.
 Therefore, if you plan to use a different tool to convert your Markdown files, you should consult their documentation for a list of available variables.